 Every First Nation community has space in the caucus for a Chief, Council member or community health lead representative, making up a total of 32 Caucus participants.
 The leadership from the Region also have sub-regional caucuses to bring forward sub-regional issues and concerns, which are brought to the full Caucus.
 Three representatives are then appointed to the Health Council to represent the Fraser Salish Region.

 The table acts as an Executive body to the Interior Region Caucus, carrying out directions in between Caucus sessions.
-The following provides a description on the Interior Region Governance structure today.
+The following provides a description on the Fraser Salish Region Governance structure today.

 - Union Bar